 Donna had ordered a "disgusting" tuna platter from local all-night eatery Leshko's (across the street from A7); on the same day Carolyn had gotten a tuna sandwich from Blimpie's with “things in it — hard lumps that had no taste".
 When the two compared notes the band's name was born.

 After co-writing several Tuna standards with Carolyn (including Beer Picnic), Donna left the band and moved to Berkeley.
 Original bassist Bob also dropped out, and Manhattan native Liza Martin was recruited through a newspaper ad.
 Drummer Don Crenshaw stayed long enough to join the band at their first recording session in a small 4-track studio in Byron Steven's apartment on Henry Street.
-(Byron was the guitarist in Cincinnati's seminal Ed Davis Band, and in NYC groups Desi Desi Desi and The Crazy Hearts).
+(Byron was the guitarist in Cincinnati's seminal Ed Davis Band, and in NYC groups Desi Desi Desi and Circle X).
 The audio version of "Beer Picnic" posted here comes from that session.

 Crenshaw moved to New Orleans shortly afterward and was briefly replaced by Circle X collaborator Mike Pullen.
 When Pullen left as well, bassist Liza brought in ex-boyfriend Gene Perone as the last BTE drummer.